qunitjs/js-reporters/README.md

 The data structures are defined as follows:

-- **SuiteStart**: `Object` - A SuiteStart is a collection of tests-starts and potentially other suites-starts, emitted before the suite have been executed, which means before executing any of its tests and child suites.
+- **SuiteStart**: `Object` - A SuiteStart is a collection of test-starts and potentially other suite-starts, emitted before the suite have been executed, which means before executing any of its tests and child suites.
  - **name**: `String|undefined` - name of the suite, will be `undefined` only for the `globalSuite`.
  - **fullname**: `Array` - array of strings containing the name of the suite and the names of all its suites ancestors.
  - **tests**: `Array` - array containing all tests that directly belong to the suite (but not to a child suite).